rancher/rancher-docs/versioned_docs/version-2.0-2.4/faq/technical-items.md

 When the node is removed from the cluster, and the node is cleaned, you can readd the node to the cluster.

-### How can I add additional arguments/binds/environment variables to Kubernetes components in a Rancher Launched Kubernetes cluster?
+### How can I add more arguments/binds/environment variables to Kubernetes components in a Rancher Launched Kubernetes cluster?

-You can add additional arguments/binds/environment variables via the [Config File](../reference-guides/cluster-configuration/rancher-server-configuration/rke1-cluster-configuration.md#cluster-config-file) option in Cluster Options.
+You can add more arguments/binds/environment variables via the [Config File](../reference-guides/cluster-configuration/rancher-server-configuration/rke1-cluster-configuration.md#cluster-config-file) option in Cluster Options.
 For more information, see the [Extra Args, Extra Binds, and Extra Environment Variables](https://rancher.com/docs/rke/latest/en/config-options/services/services-extras/) in the RKE documentation or browse the [Example Cluster.ymls](https://rancher.com/docs/rke/latest/en/example-yamls/).

 ### How do I check if my certificate chain is valid?